 Since I published my initial thoughts on Quince, I admit I’ve been scouring their website and saving products to my wishlist left and right (will I purchase all of these items?
 Probably not, but it’s a nice way to save items for consideration in the future).
 That wishlist includes a range of items – from fine jewelry to bath mats – but when I decided to place another order, I figured I should focus on a more immediate need.

 When Michael and I moved to Charlotte a few years ago, my sweater collection was pretty puny (Florida’s sunny weather meant I could get away with just a few cozy knits!).
 Over the course of my first few Carolina winters, I brought a few new sweaters into the mix – and even knit a couple of my own! – but lately, I’ve been craving a little more variety in my cold-weather clothing.
-Quince’s sweater section is full of solid-colored knits in a variety of fiber types and silhouettes, so it seemed like a good place to start shifting items from my wishlist into my shopping cart.
-And with their generous return policy, I knew I had little to lose.

-So I turned to some of my favorite sweater fibers: alpaca, cashmere, and cotton.
-My preference for sweater fabrics will always be natural fibers over blends, and I typically prefer the warmth and temperature-regulating abilities of animal fibers over plant fibers.
-However, cotton is one fiber I choose on occasion because it can be a great easy-to-care-for budget alternative (take, for example, the $5o difference between the cotton and cashmere versions of the same sweater), and I appreciate its weightiness in certain situations.
-And I understand from my knitting journey that sometimes synthetics are blended into natural fibers for strength and longevity – and price – so I kept that in mind while shopping, too.
+However, cotton is one fiber I choose on occasion because it can be a great easy-to-care-for budget alternative (take, for example, the $50 difference between the cotton and cashmere versions of the same sweater), and I appreciate its weightiness in certain situations.
+And I understand from my knitting journey that sometimes synthetics are blended into natural fibers for strength and longevity – as well as price – so I kept that in mind while shopping, too.

 Looking for more honest style reviews?
 Check out my index of reviews, sorted by brand

-I fiddled around with the sweater styles on the Quince site, taking into account what is currently in my wardrobe, and landed on five sweaters to try.
-I kept the color palette neutral, as I know my color preferences well, and stuck to a mix-and-matchable set of camels, whites, and black.
 In preparation for today’s post, I’ve worn each sweater multiple times and laundered each sweater at least once.
 Since sweaters feel like a bit of an investment and I tend to hold onto mine for years (or until they start to unravel), I wanted to be able to share with you today a little about how to care for each one.
-I’ll also touch on the fit, quality, and how to style each of the five sweaters I selected: 100% Organic Cotton Fisherman Crew Sweater, Mongolian Cashmere Crewneck Sweater, 100% Organic Cotton Oversized Cardigan, Baby Alpaca-Wool Cropped Cardigan, and 100% Organic Cotton Boyfriend Crew.
+I’ll also touch on the fit, quality, and how to style each of the sweaters I selected: 100% Organic Cotton Fisherman Crew Sweater, Mongolian Cashmere Crewneck Sweater, 100% Organic Cotton Oversized Cardigan, Baby Alpaca-Wool Cropped Cardigan, 100% Organic Cotton Boyfriend Crew, and Mongolian Cashmere Polo Sweater.

 And a little housekeeping note: Sweaters are shown here on the rack for the purpose of this post.
 You should never hang your knits from the shoulders as they can stretch out of shape; instead, fold them and place them in a sweater box or drawer, or use this hack for hanging in your closet.